RyanBaig/ICEPOS/README.md

 # ICE POS

-ICE POS (Point of Sale) is a Python application created by Me for my father's business.
+ICE POS (Point of Sale) is a Python application created by Ryan Baig for his father's business.
 It offers a user-friendly interface for data submission, retrieval, and printing, along with a custom identifier key for shipment identification.

-## Installation Instructions:
+## Installation Instructions

 - Clone this repo using the following:
 ```bash
 git clone https://github.com/RyanGamingYT/ICEPOS